Perceptua/perceptua/_posts/2024-09-19-the-head-in-the-hearth.md

 The question is how did it get there?
 The mason, you will say.
 Probable enough, but I have inquired with the living, & what remains of the dead in the guest book—none, it seems, had set their eyes in those stone sockets before last night.
 Strange, for all the eyes I directed to the place were unanimous.
 It is a skull which went unnoticed eighty years.

-Allowing it was not a trowel that mortared this death's head into the hearth, many strange tales present themselves to an idle & viscious writer.
+Allowing it was not a trowel that mortared this death's head into the hearth, many tales present themselves to an idle & viscious writer.
 There is every chance to steal from Poe, or to confabulate some Hestian cult.
-But I am fortunate; I have been led astray from these temptations.
+But I am fortunate; I have been turned aside from these temptations.
 In the light of the early morning, it does not look so much like a skull.